wimrijnders/CmdParameter/Docs/NOTES.md

 ## Release Notes

 ```

+2018/12/21  v0.2.0  Enabled usage of multiple switches for a parameter
+                    Used to define '-h' and 'help' to do the same thing.

 2018/12/21  v0.1.1  Fix compile error is `isnan`.
                     Small changes in examples.
                     Update docs.
                     Actions displayed if expected and none passed.

 2018/07/14  v0.1.0  Split typed parameter handling and defined parameters into classes`TypedParameter`
                     and `CmdParameters`.